tradingstrategy-ai/ethdubai-2023-hackathon/README.md

 We performed a backtest

+- The strategy performance and cash reserves are denonimated in USDC
 - Only long positions, spot market
 - Trade on Sushi DEX, Polygon only
 - Momentum trading